 A: The biggest advantage through the new series is a unified firmware and configuration template throughout the series.
 This means one firmware image works across all devices, providing faster bug-fixes, quicker upgrade processes, and overall easier device management.

 With this new alias based system, we’re also developing a tool to convert other major brand’s config files into Grandstream config files.
-This will help monumentally for ITSPs making the switch to Grandstream.
+This will help ITSPs make the switch to Grandstream.

-Next, the GRP line supports a replaceable LCD panel.
+Next, the GRP line supports a replaceable LCD panel on all models.
 Meaning ITSPs, large enterprises, hotels, and other companies that require mass deployments can have their own logo easily replaced on the device.

 Q: What is the new Alias Config XML?